Motor Vehicle Service Notification | Scam or Legal Validity of Motor Vehicle Service Notification

 What Is a Vehicle Warranty Expiration Notice?

-Why Do I Keep Getting Car Warranty Calls
+Why Do I Keep Getting Car Warranty Calls?

 There could be two reasons these people are contacting you: They could want to sell you something disguised as an extension on your current car warranty, or they could be trying to take your personal information.
-If successful, scammers could take hundreds, or even thousands, of dollars from unsuspecting people.

-How Do Car Warranty Companies Get My Information
+How Do Car Warranty Companies Get My Information?

 Third-party warranty companies combine the vehicle and address information with other publicly available mailing lists to discover the names and phone numbers of people whose cars may be reaching the end of their factory warranty periods.